seaweedfs/messaging-client-go/README.md

 Originally Go has a netchan package, but it is found hard to implement.
 The difficulty comes when everything is decoupled in a distributed environment for high performance.
 Here is just one way to implement a queue of `[]byte` that has similar syntax, but with non-trivial differences.

-The problems this implementation addresses are:
+This implementation has these unique features:
 * Buffered channel with almost unlimited capacity.
 * Channel addressable by a name.
 In a distributed environment, having a global addressable name would make computation easier.
 * Channel that can be closed.
 The `closed` signal means the data is sealed and complete from the publisher point of view.
 * Channel that can be rewinded.

-The major difference with Go channels are:
+The major differences with Go channels are:
+* The subscribing channel and the publishing channel are decopuled.
+They do not even need to run at the same time.
-* The subscribing channel can decouple from the publishing channel.
+* There can be multiple subscribing channels to read from the same publishing channel.
+Each subscribing channel has a full list of messages in the channel.
 * The message in the channel can be delivered multiple times.
-* There can be multiple subscribing channels to wait for the same publishing channel.

 For Go, the best tutorial is the source code.